miyagawa/plack-handbook/04_reloading_applications.md

 ### Reload the application as necessary

 During the development you often change your perl code, saved in `.psgi` or `.pm` files.
-Because Plack servers launched by plackup command is a persistent process, your Perl code (PSGI application) is compiled and runs multiple times.
-So you need to restart your server whenever needed, and it's a little painful.
+Because HTTP servers launched by plackup command is usually a persistent process, your Perl code (PSGI application) is compiled and runs multiple times.
+So you need to restart your server whenever you update the code, and it's a little painful.

 So there's an option to watch changes for files under your working directory and reloads the application as needed: `-r` (or `--reload`).